 M100 Young European Journalist Workshop is part of the annual international media conference M100 Sanssouci Colloquium.
-It offers young journalists the opportunity to participate in workshops focusing on the theme « Reporting in Crises and the Crisis in Reporting » between 10th September and 2nd October 2021.
+It offers young journalists the opportunity to participate in workshops focusing on the theme « Journalistic impartiality in times of war – Dealing with Fake News and Disinformation » between 5th-15th September 2022.

 Who can apply

-Young journalists, bloggers or scholars, between 18 and 26 years old from Europe, the countries of the Eastern Partnership (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine) and Russia.
+Young journalists, bloggers or scholars, between 20 and 30 years old from Europe, the countries of the Eastern Partnership Countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).

 How to apply

-Applicants should also include a short CV and send it in one PDF (not larger than 2 MB).
+Applicants should also include their CV, as well as a short motivational statement, stating their reasons for applying for a particular workshop and send it in one PDF (not larger than 2 MB).

 Participation is free.
 The workshop will be held in English.